 • Black Pepper Extract

-Green Tea and Cayenne Pepper are two of the main things you should look for when picking out a fat burner supplement.
+Green Tea and Cayenne Pepper are two of the main things you should look for when picking out a supplement int his category.
+It was a shame we didn’t find either in this product.

-Check out our guide to the best fat burner supplements on sale right now via the link shown below.
+Check out our guide to the best five supplements on sale right now via the link shown below.

 The problem with supplements that use proprietary blends is that we don’t know how much of each ingredient is used, meaning that there could be problems.

-For example, we don’t know how much caffeine is in each serving of Royal 21 Queen, and we all know that too much of the stimulant can cause side effects such as the jitters and energy crashes.
+For example, we don’t know how much caffeine is in each serving of Royal 21 Queen, and we all know that too much of the stimulant can cause side effects for some people.

 We always recommend that you take a close look through the ingredients label and do some of your own research before using a new supplement for the very first time.